-One important skill you’ll constantly use on your farm is Foraging.
-Foraging is associated with gathering any berries or other wild resources that spawn on the ground in Stardew Valley.
+One crucial skill constantly used on your farm is Foraging, associated with gathering berries and other wild resources spawning on the ground in Stardew Valley.

 It is also associated with chopping down trees with your ax.
 One little known fact is that Foraging also increases if you harvest crops grown from Wild Seeds.

-As you level up, you’ll eventually be given a choice between professions in Stardew Valley, Forester or Gatherer?
+As you level up, you’ll eventually be given a choice between two professions in Stardew Valley: Forester or Gatherer?
 Here’s a complete guide to the Foraging skill that will answer that question and more!

 Stardew Valley Foraging Levels: 1-4

 - Level 1: Wild Seeds (spring), Field Snack, Trees sometimes drop seeds when cut down

 - Level 2: Survival Burger